64kramsystem/openscripts/README.md

   - `winetmp`: conveniently run Wine applications in a temporary, sandboxed, environment
   - `xcalib_safe`: wrapper around xcalib, which detects error states, and warns the user (and exits with error code)

-I keep adding new content/update old one.
+I keep adding new content/update old ones.